robert-codecrew/Objects-Arrays-Tables-Robert/Constructors/Constructors.md

 #### Exercise 1
 Create a constructor of Dog.
 Make sure it has the attributes name, breed, color, gender.
-There are no methods in this class.
+There are no methods in this constructor.
 The main function below should work with the class you create.

 ```javascript